 Rumours had suggested that Zaki may be looking for a permanent move to Humberside, but the forward claims he isn’t looking that far down the line.

-"No one has talked with me about this [joining Hull City], but Phil Brown talked to me before he left in case Hull remain in the Premier league," he added.
+"No one has talked with me about this [joining Hull City], but Phil Brown talked to me before he left in case Hull remain in the Premier league,"

 "Up until now, I have no offers and if I didn't receive good offers I will go back to Zamalek, but now I am focusing on helping Hull."